 Physics 3: The joke is based on the Heisenberg uncertainty principle, which states that you cannot simultaneously measure both position and momentum accurately.

-Physics 15: According to the Heisenberg uncertainty principle, you cannot simultaneously know both your position and speed.
+Physics 15 and Physics 61: According to the Heisenberg uncertainty principle, you cannot simultaneously know both your position and speed precisely.

 Physics 24: "Heineken Uncertainty" sounds like "Heisenberg Uncertainty."

 Physics 37: Heisenberg uncovered the uncertainty principle in quantum mechanics, which places limits on what one can know or measure.

 Black Hole Jokes: